The World Health Organization (WHO) is the UN agency specializing in health issues.

 · framing an enabling policy and creating an institutional environment for the health sector, and promoting an effective health dimension to social, economic, environmental and development policy.

 Georgia became a member of WHO on 16 May 1992.
 In 1993 a liaison office was opened in Tbilisi.
 In 2005 the name of the office was changed to WHO Country Office in Georgia.
 The WHO Country Office in Georgia is subordinated to the Regional Office for Europe.
 The Country Office plays a crucial role in administration, consolidation, management and enhancement of WHO collaboration in the country.
 It also contributes to interfacing between the government and WHO, assists in informing the government regarding WHO policies in a timely manner and elaborates strategies and activities while providing advice on healthcare sector development and inter-sectoral issues for health.
-The WHO Country Office implements its activities in the country in close collaboration with the Ministry of Labour, Health and Social Affairs of Georgia, UN agencies, governmental and non-governmental organizations and is active in the healthcare sector.
+The WHO Country Office implements its activities in the country in close collaboration with the Georgian Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs, UN agencies, governmental and non-governmental organizations and is active in the healthcare sector.

 It focuses on the following priorities for cooperation:

 The WHO contributes significantly to capacity-building in the country.
 Georgian medical professionals participate in WHO meetings, including conferences, workshops and trainings both in Georgia and outside the country, on a regular basis.
 WHO consultants regularly visit Georgia to provide technical assistance to local professionals in their efforts to meet the country’s needs and requirements.
-In line with WHO policy, the Georgian Ministry of Labour, Health and Social Affairs actively participates in the work of WHO governing bodies, World Health Assemblies and Regional Committees, on a yearly basis.
+In line with WHO policy, the Georgian Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs actively participates in the work of WHO governing bodies, World Health Assemblies and Regional Committees, on a yearly basis.

 Head of Agency: